earthly/website/blog/_posts/2023-08-07-understanding-monorepos.md

 Monorepos have become an increasingly popular concept in the context of distributed teams.
 Taking advantage of the enhanced visibility and efficient code sharing they afford, as well as the potential to test and build complex applications easily, more and more development teams are turning to monorepos.
 The introduction of high-performance build systems such as Nx and Turborepo can take the power of monorepo to a whole new level, equipping them with features like caching, parallel job execution, and more.

-If you’re currently looking for a build tool that works great with monorepos, consider checking out [Earthly](/).
+If you're currently looking for a build tool that works great with monorepos, consider checking out [Earthly](/).
 As an open source [CI/CD](/blog/ci-vs-cd) framework, Earthly allows you to develop locally and run anywhere.
 Builds are containerized and language agnostic, and tasks are executed in parallel, which makes it fast.
 Check out Earthly's detailed [documentation](https://docs.earthly.dev/) to see how you can get started with it easily.

 ## Outside Article Checklist